 If you’ve had prior experience supporting a client with similar needs, be prepared to share these experiences as examples of how you can support them.
 Having these examples is also a great opportunity to show your personal qualities and it displays you’re passionate about helping others and their families.

 Create copies of your qualifications and any evidence of support skills

 Most of the time, clients organise interviews with potential support workers so they can gain a better understanding of your specific skills and qualifications in disability support or aged care.
 Before any client can contact a worker, the worker is manually approved and verified by Mable.
 This process includes the worker providing references from past jobs and documents to verify specific qualifications.
 Clients want to be sure that you are the right support worker for them or their family member, so when they request to see evidence of your qualifications, don’t be alarmed.
 Make a copy of the documents they’d like to see and bring them along to the interview.

 Although your client can see your weekly availability on your Mable profile, they may want to get a deeper understanding of this when they meet you.
 Write down the times and days you’re able to assist them and offer them this written information to keep.
 This shows the client you’re proactive and ready to work.

 Lastly, be present, professional and positive!

-To find out exactly what clients on Better Caring look for in a support worker, click here.
+To find out exactly what clients on Mable look for in a support worker, click here.

 Want to find a job that can fit your schedule?
-Find out how easy it is to become an approved, independent support worker on Better Caring.
+Find out how easy it is to become an approved, independent support worker on Mable.